lious211/spring-cloud-start1/ReadMe.txt

 Run Eureka Application(cloud-eureka-server1) To Be Spring Cloud Register Center.

 Step Two:
-Run MicroService Service To Register cloud-service-provider1 and cloud-service-provider1 To Eureka Server As Service Provider(Or Call It Server).
+Run MicroService Service To Register cloud-service-provider1 and cloud-service-provider1 To Spring Cloud Eureka Server As Service Provider(Or Call It Server).

 Step Three:
-Run MicroService Client To Register cloud-eureka-consumer1 or cloud-feign-consumer1 To Eureka Server As Client Producer(Or Call It Client)
+Run MicroService Client To Register cloud-eureka-consumer1 or cloud-feign-consumer1 To Spring Cloud Eureka Server As Client Producer(Or Call It Client)

-If run the above three steps , the basic spring cloud application is avaiable.
+If Run The Above Three Steps , The Basic Spring Cloud Application Is Avaiable.

 Step Four:
-Add Folder cloud-config-repo To save Spring Cloud Config.
+Add Folder cloud-config-repo To save Spring Cloud Config Center.

 Step Five:
 Run Spring Cloud Config Center Server (cloud-config-server1) To Provider Global Spring Cloud Config to External Application .